marinajlemos/marinajlemos.github.io/_pages/research.md

 ## Previous Work

-The Effect of Gender on College Major Choice: Evidence from Brazil
+The Effect of Gender on College Major Choice: Evidence from Brazil (Master's Thesis, FGV-EPGE)
-<div style = "text-align: justify; font-size: 14px; font-style: italic">Master's Thesis, Fundação Getulio Vargas (FGV-EPGE)</div>
+<div style = "text-align: justify; font-size: 14px; font-style: italic">This dissertation evaluates how gender affects college major choice in Brazil by estimating a discrete choice model with a nested logit specification.
+I use data from a Brazilian standardized exam taken by most seniors who wish to pursue a college degree, and a large matching platform for students applying to college, which is run by the Ministry of Education.
+The main results show that women are more likely to register in this matching platform than men, and that being female reduces the probability of choosing a STEM related major in the matching platform.
+These results seem to indicate the existence of a gender-specific component on college major choice in the Brazilian context.
+Furthermore, I find that although performance in the standardized test only has a small, but significant, average marginal effect on choice probabilities, women’s choice probabilities would be affected in the counterfactual scenario where they score the same grades as men in the exam.
+Nonetheless, the gender-specific component still appears to impact female students’ choice probabilities in this scenario.</div>